Deterministic Approximate EM Algorithm; Application to the Riemann Approximation EM and the Tempered EM: Materials and Methods

-Where we call $T$ the point to point map in $\Theta$ corresponding to one EM step.
+where we call $T$ the point to point map in $\Theta$ corresponding to one EM step.
 We will not redo the basic theory of the exact EM here, but this procedure noticeably increase $g(\theta_n)$ at each new step $n$.
-However, as discussed in the introduction, in many cases, one may prefer to or need to use an approximation of $p_{\theta_n}(z)$ instead of the exact analytical value.\\ In the following, we consider a deterministic approximation of $p_{\theta}(z)$ noted $\tilde{p}_{\theta, n}(z)$ which depends on the current step $n$ and on which we make no assumption at the moment.
+However, as discussed in the introduction, in many cases, one may prefer to or need to use an approximation of $p_{\theta_n}(z)$ instead of the exact analytical value.

+In the following, we consider a deterministic approximation of $p_{\theta}(z)$ noted $\tilde{p}_{\theta, n}(z)$ which depends on the current step $n$ and on which we make no assumption at the moment.
 The resulting steps, defining the ``Approximate EM'', can be written under the same form as \eqref{eq:EM_steps}: